You can subtract your self-employed expenses from your turnover when working out how much tax you need to pay each year.

 Read about how to fill in your tax return.

 The rules are different for limited company expenses.
-If you fall into this category, switch over to our guide to allowable expenses for a limited company.
+If you fall into this category, switch to our guide to allowable expenses for a limited company.

 Tax can be complicated, and you can face fines if you make a mistake on your tax return, so look at the guidelines on the government's website and seek professional advice if you need it.